 - Try blowing eggs and decorating the egg shells (for slightly older children) or painting whole boiled eggs for younger kids.

 This article was brought to you by Little Learning School.
-LLS operate in 22 centres across Sydney and are set to launch in Melbourne in mid-2017.
-For more information about their fantastic centres, visit their website.
+LLS operate in 22 centres across Sydney.
+For more visit their website.

 Reviews get lonely too